 We have active on going research into osteomyelitis and bone infection.
 Early laboratory work on biomarkers, and potential routes to clinical efficacy studies has been undertaken in collaboration with Liz Sockett, and Richard Pearson

-3. Clinical Outcomes
+3. Trauma Outcomes group

 We have active research into clinical outcomes, both in terms of setting outcomes scores into context and analysis of large datasets.
+See more information.

 - MCID in Wrist Fractures.
 Despite the clinical relevance and increasing interest in interventions following wrist fracture there has been no work done on the outcome measures to establish the Minimally Clinically Important Difference in wrist fractures for the most commonly used outcome scores.
 (PhD Tim Coughlin)